chrismartinjazz/odin-wheres-waldo/planning.md

 - Large photograph with elements user meant to find
 - Use makes selections for each element and given feedback on whether correct or not
   - User clicks a photo, targeting box around that portion of photo appears
+    - [I don't understand the point of having a targetting box appear?
+The user knows where they clicked, and the goal is to click on the element - not to create a targetting box that includes the element.
+I won't add this.]
   - Box includes list of possible elements
+    - [Again I don't understand this requirement.
+Instead, I'll make a selection box that allows user to choose the element they think they have clicked on.
+This means the user can't just click randomly and complete the challenge.]

 ## Steps